jeffpalm/the-hub/README.md

       - Credit worthiness
    3. Collect all necessary personal and financial information
    4. Load information into CRM (every time) and Credit Processing Software (if applicable)
-4. EG finds an available Finance Manager to:
+4. Sales Rep finds an available Finance Manager to:
    1. Relay details of interview
    2. Collaborate on ways to meet guest's needs
    3. Discover any additional information they may need from the guest.
-5. Finance manager begins working on structuring deal and communicating with lenders (if applicable)
+5. Finance manager bSales Repins working on structuring deal and communicating with lenders (if applicable)
-6. EG communicates time estimate to guest
+6. Sales Rep communicates time estimate to guest
-7. When deal is ready, EG presents purchase agreement to guest.
+7. When deal is ready, Sales Rep presents purchase agreement to guest.
    1. Guest agrees:
-      1. EG:
+      1. Sales Rep:
          1. Schedule delivery with guest (if remote)
          2. Print deal jacket with all guest documents and deliver to Finance
          3. Communicate with Sales Suppport team to schedule vehicle make-ready